Bengaluru’s slaughterhouse dilemma

 Mahantesh Guranpur, executive engineer (Projects), BBMP South, told DH that the project would take some more time to get finalised as a part of the land acquired is under litigation.

 The BBMP has taken land for the project from Karnataka Industrial Area Development Board (KIADB) under lease for 30 years and has written to KIADB asking them to clear the dues of farmers, solve litigations and clear encroachments.
-The area given for the is now reduced to 36 acres, and a demolished compound wall needs to be built.
+The area has now been reduced to 36 acres, and a compound wall demolished by unhappy land-losers needs to be rebuilt, after compensating them.

 When illegality is inevitable